remotion-dev/remotion/packages/docs/docs/miscellaneous/render-in-browser.md

 ## Will it be supported in the future?

-It is unlikely, because there is currently no browser API that allows to capture the viewport.
+Currently there is no browser API that allows to capture the viewport.
+A proposed API that would allow this is [Element Capture](https://github.com/WICG/proposals/issues/73).
-If such an API gets introduced, we can consider supporting this feature in the future.
+If such an API gets introduced, we can consider supporting browser rendering in the future.

 ## Why not...